dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - Submit claims for the rest cost of contact lenses through HSA

 - [HEXAGONMI](#hexagonmi)
-  - Fixed the bug #31303 related with undo stack cleen up after reset
+  - Fixed the bug #31303 related with undo stack clean up after reset
   - Discussed with Shaharoz about the bug #31127 related symmetry updates/removal after repositioning
   - Updated estimated hours for the bugs
   - Rechecked the bug #29631 related with trim line generation failures